-Biden to meet with Macron to rebuild trust on G-20 sidelines
+Biden calls handling of defense deal that upset France ‘clumsy’

 The meeting between Biden and Macron on Friday comes less than six months before presidential elections in France that appear increasingly unpredictable.
 The rise of potential far-right candidate Éric Zemmour has upended electoral calculations within campaign headquarters, as some polls now show him effectively tied behind Macron with long-standing far-right leader Marine Le Pen.

-A key them of both Le Pen and Zemmour has been the supposed decline of the French nation under Macron and some of his predecessors.
+A key theme of both Le Pen and Zemmour has been the supposed decline of the French nation under Macron and some of his predecessors.

 In a speech last week, Zemmour suggested that France needed to escape “the shadow” of big powers, namely the United States.
 He cited the derailed Australian-French submarine deal as evidence of the flawed transatlantic relationship between the United States and the European Union, whose diplomacy he deemed to be “at best condemned to paralysis, at worst to submission to the United States.”